Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 ## NetworkManager start and stop notifications

-The Netcode for GameObjects `NetworkManager` component provides several events to provide additional opportunities for configuring and cleaning up depending upon the notification type.
+The Netcode for GameObjects `NetworkManager` component has several events that provide additional opportunities for configuring and cleaning up depending on the notification type.
 The available notifications are:

 - **OnInstantiated**: A static event that is invoked each time a new `NetworkManager` instance is created.
 - **OnClientStarted**: An event that is invoked just prior to returning from the `NetworkManager.StartClient` and or `NetworkManager.StartHost` methods.